 Today, an outdoor museum with a walkable exhibition.
 We can walk through the ruins of the defenders’ barracks and guardhouses, massive monument to the site called “A Monument to the Defenders of the Coast” and a large sign stands next to the monument reads “Nigdy Więcej Wojny”: War Never Again.

-We can use galley boats (up to 12 people / boat)/ public ferry / bus to get to Westerplatte Peninsula!
+We can use galley boats (up to 12 people / boat)/ public ferry / bus to get to Westerplatte Peninsula.
 Please let us know about your preferences.